danmack/resume/README.md

   https://macktronics.com/resume.html

-If you just want to borrow my recipe for using asciidoctor with a Makefile and a docker image, I have just those bits in a separate repository here:
+If you just want to borrow my recipe for using asciidoctor with a Makefile and a container image, I have just those bits in a separate repository here:

   https://github.com/danmack/ascii-easydocker

 Hope you find this useful.